OpLumina/unredact.py/docs/ReadMe.md

 # PDF Redaction Auditor (Unredactor)
-This script is designed to process PDF files to relveal what's under weak redaction methods by recoloring digital text and selectively removing black redaction boxes.
+This script is designed to process PDF files to relveal what's under weak redaction methods by recoloring digital text and selectively removing certain unburned redaction markings
 It works by creating a new document and re-inserting only the essential elements from the original.

 ## Features